 Generally speaking, we should avoid exposing everything from a module due to reasons explained in the Qualified vs Unqualified Import section.
 However, if we have a family of modules that often get used together such as

 Html.Attributes where the chances of name clashes are minimal and the function names are self-documenting then it’s safe to expose everything.
-If you don’t feel comfortable exposing everything at all, an alternative is to expose each function individually like this:
+If you don’t feel comfortable exposing everything at all, an alternative is to expose each value individually like this:

 Application Entry Point